 - The Poorvu Center disseminates Yale’s intellectual culture to learners at the University and beyond.

 The Poorvu Center staff collaborate with many other Yale and external organizations to fulfill the Center’s mission.
 These include

 - Yale University Library, including the Marx Science and Social Science Library and Franke Family Digital Humanities Laboratory.

 - Center for Language Study

 - School of Medicine Teaching and Learning Center

 - Center for Engineering Innovation and Design

 - The CIRTL Network | Represented at Yale via the Poorvu Center

 Yale University established the Center for Teaching and Learning in 2014 to support students and faculty across the campus.
 In alignment with President Peter Salovey’s goal of creating a “more unified Yale,” the new center consolidated the various teaching, tutoring, writing and technology-enabled learning programs distributed across the University.

-The Poorvu Center supports effective course design and promotes evidence-based teaching methods for university instructors, including faculty and teaching fellows.
-The Poorvu Center supports student learning and provides opportunities for students and postdoctoral scholars throughout the University to develop as teachers, mentors and leaders.
-Scott Strobel, Henry Ford II Professor of Molecular Biophysics and Biochemistry, was appointed by President Salovey and Provost Ben Polak to serve as Deputy Provost for Teaching and Learning.
-Jennifer Frederick serves as Executive Director of the Poorvu Center and Lucas Swineford serves as Executive Director of Digital Education for the Poorvu Center.
+Scott Strobel, Henry Ford II Professor of Molecular Biophysics and Biochemistry, was appointed by President Salovey and Provost Ben Polak to serve as Deputy Provost for Teaching and Learning in 2014.
+Jennifer Frederick was appointed to serve as Executive Director of the Poorvu Center in 2014 and Lucas Swineford was appointed to serve as Executive Director of Digital Education for the Poorvu Center in 2014.